dmbarbour/wikilon/docs/AwelonLang.md

 ## Dictionary

 Awelon words are defined in a codebase called a "dictionary".
 Evaluation of Awelon code occurs in context of an immutable dictionary.
 Awelon is designed to use community curated dictionaries as a starting point for software projects.
 This replaces the more conventional approach of using "libraries" - interdependent packages of definitions.
-Libraries are troublesome because of dependencies, versioning, configuration management, poor automatic integration testing, and social software ownership issues.
-A dictionary, however, can simply include all the words and definitions and data one is likely to need, tested and known to work together, every definition uniformly accessible and updateable by the programmer.
+Libraries are troublesome because of dependencies, versioning, configuration management, integration testing, and barriers raised by software ownership concerns.
+A dictionary, however, can simply include most words, definitions, and data one is likely to need, tested and known to work together, every definition uniformly accessible and updateable by the programmer.

 Unlike conventional programming languages, Awelon encourages that a lot of *data* also be represented in the codebase.
 For example: maps, music, almanacs, articles, paintings, presentations, books, blogs, forums, fonts, etc..
 The dictionary doubles as a database or filesystem.
 Integrated databases significantly simplify effective utilization for purely functional languages, much like use of spreadsheets.
 A dictionary's data may be maintained in real-time by software agents - cf. Awelon's [application models](ApplicationModel.md).